-She came to school all by herself and her feet were always caked with mud.
+She came to school all by herself, and her feet were always caked with mud.
 She had no friends in the class.
 She preferred to sit in isolation as she feared being ridiculed by others.
-She had only one blue faded dress but she claimed of having a hundred dresses and sixty pairs of shoes when asked by Peggy and Maddie.
-These are some of the reasons which sets her apart from other children.
+She had only one faded blue dress, but she claimed to have a hundred dresses and sixty pairs of shoes when asked by Peggy and Maddie.
+These are some of the reasons which set her apart from other children.

 Did Wanda have a hundred dresses?
 Why do you think she said she did?

 Wanda was teased every single day by her classmates after school hours.
 She used to wear a faded blue dress to school regularly.
 They used to make fun of her dress, appearance and her name.
 Hearing all the teasing and taunting every day, she got fed up and claimed to have a hundred dresses and sixty pairs of shoes in her closet, but nobody believed her.

 Generally speaking, Wanda was a strong and determined girl for whom the number of dresses were not the main concern, but the inner talent that mattered the most.